Redirection Controller Using Reinforcement Learning: Related Work

 \subsubsection{Learning Methods}

-There are two common architectures of RL for resolving the given problem: (1) a value-based method and (2) a policy-based method.
-These two methods differ with regard to what RL learns.
+There are two common RL approaches for resolving the given problem: (1) value-based and (2) policy-based.
+These two \red{approaches} differ with regard to what RL learns.

-The value-based method updates the value (i.e., estimated-reward) function as a reference for the policy to decide which action to take.
-Q learning \cite{watkins1992q} is a common value-based method, which stores and updates expected future reward, named the Q value, of every state-action tuple.
-The value function can be written as follows:
+The value-based \red{approach} updates the value (i.e., estimated-reward) function as a reference for the policy to decide which action to take.
+Q learning \cite{watkins1992q} is a common value-based method \red{that} stores and updates \red{the} expected future reward, named the Q value, of every state-action tuple.
+The value function can be expressed as follows:

 where $\gamma\in [0, 1]$ is the discount factor, which shows the importance of considering the future reward.